Data visualization is a graphical representation of information and data. It helps businesses quickly view performance insight.

 8.Mobile Compatibility: Power BI reports may all be published to the cloud, on-premises, or incorporated into other apps or websites and are all mobile-friendly.
 From any mobile device running Android or iOS, or any PC, tablet, or phone with access to the Windows Store, you can instantly view and share insights, receive personal data alerts, and remain informed.

-9.Embedded Analytics: White-label capabilities and a wide range of visualization options are available with embedded analytics, allowing you to brand and tailor unique custom analytics products for end customers.
+9.Embedded Analytics: Embedded analytics offers white-label capabilities and a wide range of visualization options, allowing you to brand and tailor unique custom analytics products for end customers.
 To integrate Power BI’s analytics capabilities into other programs, create and test your custom modules.

-10.Seamless Integration: A variety of different software and BI solutions, as well as Power BI, are all easily integrated with the Microsoft Office 365 Suite.
+10.Seamless Integration: The Microsoft Office 365 Suite easily integrates various software and BI solutions, including Power BI.
 Third-party data sources like Spark, Google Analytics, and others are included in this.

 Cons for Microsoft Power bi.